zeus2611/DSA-Track/3. Basic Algorithm/3.1. Basic Sorting/readme.md

         When i = 4.
 6 will move to position after 5, and elements from 11 to 13 will move one position ahead of their current position.
         5, 6, 11, 12, 13

+---

+## Selection Sort
+* ### The selection sort algorithm sorts an array by repeatedly finding the minimum element (considering ascending order) from unsorted part and putting it at the beginning.
+The algorithm maintains two subarrays in a given array.

+    1) The subarray which is already sorted.
+    2) Remaining subarray which is unsorted.

+    In every iteration of selection sort, the minimum element (considering ascending order) from the unsorted subarray is picked and moved to the sorted subarray.

+    Example:

+        arr[] = 64 25 12 22 11

+        // Find the minimum element in arr[0...4]
+        // and swap it with beginning
+        11 25 12 22 64

+        // Find the minimum element in arr[1...4]
+        // and swap it with beginning of arr[1...4]
+        11 12 25 22 64

+        // Find the minimum element in arr[2...4]
+        // and swap it with beginning of arr[2...4]
+        11 12 22 25 64

+        // Find the minimum element in arr[3...4]
+        // and swap it with beginning of arr[3...4]
+        11 12 22 25 64

+---